Hero (Battlestar Galactica)

 "Hero" is the eighth episode of the third season from the science fiction television series Battlestar Galactica.
 This episode aired on November 17, 2006.

+The episode features guest star Carl Lumbly, playing Lieutenant Novacek, going head-to-head with Edward James Olmos as Admiral Adama.
+Written by executive producer David Eick and directed by Michael Rymer, the episode is a "standalone" that does not tie strongly into the series' mythology arc.

 Plot

 The fleet encounters two Cylon Raiders in pursuit of a third.
 Starbuck and Kat take out the two pursuing Raiders and engage the third when a panicked male voice comes over the comm identifying himself as Lt.
 Daniel "Bulldog" Novacek and pleads to call off the attack.
 Admiral Adama allows the Raider to land on the Galactica and a disheveled man emerges from the cockpit.
 Adama welcomes the man aboard apparently knowing who he is.
 Novacek is checked over by Doctor Cottle who confirms he is not a Cylon and in good physical health.

 Novacek is then debriefed by Adama who is curious to know how he escaped the Cylons.
 Novacek explains that he was held prisoner for the past three years and found an opportunity for escape when the Cylons showed signs of sickness.
 Adama believes it was the effect of the virus they found killing the Cylons earlier, to which Novacek says he was apparently immune.

 President Roslin asks for more details on Novacek's situation.
 Adama informs her that Novacek was a pilot for a black op mission when Adama was in command of the Battlestar Valkyrie.
 Adama was sent to deal with colonists from the colony of Tauron, who were violating the Cylon Peace Treaty by prospecting for tylium ore on a moon that was too close to the Armistice Line.
 Novacek was on a recon mission but the Cylons shot him down, and Adama states he didn't know that Novacek had survived.

 Elsewhere, the Cylon Number Three is wandering the corridors of Galactica dodging security personnel.
 Once it becomes apparent they are after her, she runs away, coming upon a door she cannot open which reads "End of Line".
 She turns to the human soldiers, telling them to shoot her.
 They do, but she quickly awakens from the "dream", back aboard a Cylon Basestar and in bed after an apparent ménage à trois with Gaius Baltar and Number Six.

 Back at the fleet, Adama goes to Colonel Tigh's quarters to tell him about the reappearance of Novacek.
 Tigh is baffled as to how the man had survived his recon mission and wonders what Adama plans to do about it, since Novacek's return could cause a problem if the "truth" were found out.